mrolafsson/telemark/README.md

 </animals>
 ```

-You can also add any element, regardless of what helper methods you specified using the `el()` function:
+You can add any element, regardless of what helper methods you specified using the `el()` function:

 ```javascript
 StirUp([], window);